 Clinical Guidance at 35.

 Victims of the Lejeune water contamination disaster have been barred from bringing civil claims because of a strict statute of repose law in North Carolina.
-Congress is very close to enacting a new federal law, however, that will permit Camp Lejeune victims the right to bring claims for their injuries.
+Congress is very close to enacting a new federal law, however, that permits Camp Lejeune victims the right to bring claims for their injuries.

-Once the CLJA is officially enacted, victims of the Camp Lejeune disaster will have a window of at least 2-years to file tort claims for injuries related to the water contamination.
-The law expressly removes the North Carolina statute of repose as legal barrier.
+Victims of the Camp Lejeune disaster will have a window of at least 2-years to file tort claims for injuries related to the water contamination.
+The law expressly removes the North Carolina statute of repose as a legal barrier.

 Claimants under the CLJA will have the burden of proving their claims.
 However, the CLJA creates a lowered standard of proof for causation.
 Section (b) of the CLJA states that the party filing an action will have the burden of proving a relationship between the Camp Lejeune water and their alleged injuries.
 But § (b)(2) allows this burden to be satisfied based on a single epidemiological study:

 (2) USE OF STUDIES.—A study conducted on humans or animals, or from an epidemiological study, which ruled out chance and bias with reasonable confidence and which concluded, with sufficient evidence, that exposure to the water described in subsection (a) is one possible cause of the harm, shall be sufficient to satisfy the burden of proof described under paragraph (1).

 CLJA (b)(2).
 This language appears to suggest that CLJA claimants will not need to retain expert witnesses to support their claims as long as they can cite a study showing that their injury is associated with Camp Lejeune.